astelrastogi/WhatDay/README.md

 ## A.b - App Description

-This app takes input from the user for a date, and displays the day for that particular date.
+The app follows the Model View Design (MVC) Pattern.
+The user interacts with the view to the controller which calls the model and make changes back to the view.
+It takes input from the user for a date, and displays the day for that particular date.
 If the input is invalid, i.e. not in DD-MM-YYYY format, it displays that the input is invalid.
 The display message is customised for different cases of invalid inputs.
 For example if user enters 31-09-2903, it will display "This month doesn't have 31 days".

 ### Known Bugs